 The Torpedo – this was washed ashore during World War II and was taken apart and put up at its present location between two island communities, An Baile Thiar and An Baile Thoir.

-Walking Trails – the 14-meter (8 miles) looped Tory Way walk will take you from one end of the island to the other.
+Walking Trails – the 5.2-mile/8.36 km looped Tory Way Walk (otherwise known as Slí Thoraí) will take you from one end of the island to the other.
 A truly spectacular walk that includes the amazing Tor Mór, a blade of rock capped with pinnacles.

-Accommodation: The Tory Island Harbour View Hotel is a frequent haunt for O’Donnell and Iggy.
+Accommodation: The Tory Island Harbour View Hotel is a frequent haunt for photographer James O’Donnell and his border collies, Iggy and Frida.
 When they want to stay overnight, they choose this hotel because it also caters to pets.
-The nearby pub, An Club Tory Island, is also dog-friendly.
+The nearby pub, An Club, is also dog-friendly and is known for its traditional Irish music sessions.

 How to Get to Tory Island